akingdom/akingdom.github.io/articles/Journey_of_Faith_Trust_and_Eternal_Promise.md

 ---

-Author: These are some reflections of my exploration of seeking to better obey and follow the most high God in Christ Jesus by his spirit living in me.
+**Author**: These are some reflections of my exploration of seeking to better obey and follow the most high God in Christ Jesus by his spirit living in me.

-AI: My limitations as an AI mean I can guide, point to Scripture, and connect ideas, but I cannot replace personal, prayerful seeking or the work of the Spirit of God.
+**AI**: My limitations as an AI mean I can guide, point to Scripture, and connect ideas, but I cannot replace personal, prayerful seeking or the work of the Spirit of God.